• Skip to main content

 There are many other stressors involved that can affect how a person mental processes the situation.
 That’s why photos can help you to reconstruct what happened and preserve certain details that might be fuzzy in your memory.

-Enjuris Tip: In addition to taking photos, consider writing down what you remember about the accident as soon as possible.
+Enjuris Tip: In addition to taking photos and filing a police report, consider writing down what you remember about the accident as soon as possible.
 Use our free post-accident pain journal to document these details before they’re lost from memory.

 Tips for taking accident scene photos